 Postdoctoral researcher receives MOSAIC Award

-Investigator Andrew Kekūpaʻa Knutson received a Natioanl Institutes of Health Maximizing Opportunities for Scientific and Academic Independent Careers Postdoctoral Career (MOSAIC) Transition Award to Promote Diversity.
+UH Investigator Andrew Kekūpaʻa Knutson received a National Institutes of Health Maximizing Opportunities for Scientific and Academic Independent Careers Postdoctoral Career (MOSAIC) Transition Award to Promote Diversity.
 Read more